 Last year was an awesome year.
-We participated in many Veterans’ events throughout the state and for the second time, we were asked to present a wreath during the City of Leesville’s Annual Memorial Day Celebration.
+We participated in many Veterans’ events throughout the state and again, we were asked to present a wreath during the City of Leesville’s Annual Memorial Day Celebration.
 That was a great honor and we were thrilled to do it!
 Our members throughout the state were involved in many activities, from supporting our fallen with the Patriot Guard, and escorting units that were returning from deployment.
-We were at several National Cemeteries during the “Wreaths Across America” drive, we visited folks in the hospital, organized Poker Runs to help with expenses, supported our brothers with the American Legion, and the VFW’s.
-We were involved in the first ever Veterans get together with riding groups from around the state to better inform others and to help with other Veteran’s groups, promote issues that are common to all Veterans and just to foster camaraderie between all groups.
+We were at several National Cemeteries during the “Wreaths Across America” drive, we visited folks in the hospital, organized Poker Runs to help with expenses, supported our brothers with the American Legion, and the VFW’s. .

 This coming year, we will be doing more of the same.
 There are rides coming up that we will be participating in and helping out with here in Louisiana Anything from supporting the Wounded Warrior Project, the City of Refuge, the SW La Veteran’s home, and more, to welcoming our returning heroes from combat, and of course, our Detachment’s All Patriot’s Runs.
 In general, if there is something going on that involves veterans, you can bet we will be there.
 Our motto is “Vets helping Vets”.

-We just completed our annual National Convention in St. Augustine, FL., from 23 Jun through 27 Jun.
+We just completed our annual National Convention in South Dakota.
 We got to see a lot of new faces, and enjoy fellowship with a lot of our old friends.
 If you’ve never been to a National Convention, it is a great time!
-It isn’t too early to start looking forward to next year’s Nationals, scheduled to be held in Colorado Springs, CO.
+It isn’t too early to start looking forward to next year’s Nationals, scheduled to be held in Gettysburg, PA.
 We hope to see you there!

 Our patch is not just “a cool design”, it has very strong symbolism attached to it: